 Additional charges may apply for any special requests.
 Shipping costs are in addition to the basic distribution/resuscitation fees.
 Information on shipping costs and any additional charges will be provided by the supplying MMRRC facility.

-1 The distribution fee covers the expense of resuscitating mice from the cryo-archive; you will receive the resulting litter.
+1 The distribution fee covers the expense of rederiving mice from a live mouse; you will receive the resulting litter.
 The litter will contain at minimum one mutant carrier; the actual number of animals and the gender and genotype ratios will vary.
 (Typically, multiple breeder pairs can be established from the recovered litter.)
 Prior to shipment, the MMRRC will provide information about the animals recovered.
 If you anticipate or find that you need to request specific genotypes, genders or quantities of mice in excess of what is likely from a resuscitated litter, you may discuss available options and pricing with the supplying MMRRC facility.